Bad Bentheim: Extent of the municipal area

 The town limit is 49 km, with a north–south reach of 14 km and an east–west reach of 12 km.
 The area under Bad Bentheim's jurisdiction, along with all its constituent communities, has a total area of 100.16 km2.

 Neighbouring communities

 Bad Bentheim, a town shaped by the Evangelical Church, belongs to Lower Saxony's district of Bentheim.
-It borders on two other towns in Lower Saxony, Schüttorf and Nordhorn as well as on the more characteristically Catholic towns of Gronau and Ochtrup in North Rhine-Westphalia's Steinfurt and Borken districts respectively.
-Bad Bentheim lies right on the Dutch border, its immediate neighbours on the other side being de Lutte and Losser, both Catholic places in the province of Overijssel (Twente region).
+It borders on two other towns in Lower Saxony, Schüttorf and Nordhorn as well as on the more characteristically Roman Catholic towns of Gronau and Ochtrup in North Rhine-Westphalia's Steinfurt and Borken districts respectively.
+Bad Bentheim lies right on the Dutch border, its immediate neighbours on the other side being De Lutte and Losser, both Catholic places in the province of Overijssel (Twente region).
 Not far away lie the Dutch cities of Almelo, Enschede and Hengelo, and on the German side Lingen, Rheine, Münster and Osnabrück.